European-Unified-ID/EUID-docs/docs/ref-info/ref-operators-public-private.md

 There can be multiple instances of the Operator Service, operated by multiple participants.
 Each of these participants is known as an EUID Operator.

-An EUID Operator is simply an organization that runs the Operator Service.
-Operators receive and store encryption keys and salts from the EUID Core Service, salt and hash <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> to return raw EUIDs, encrypt raw EUIDs to generate EUID tokens, and distribute EUID token decryption keys.
+An EUID Operator is an organization that runs the Operator Service.
+Operators periodically perform multiple tasks including the following:

+- Receive and store up-to-date encryption keys and salts from the EUID Core Service.
+- Salt and hash <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> to return raw EUIDs.
+- Encrypt raw EUIDs to generate EUID tokens.
+- Distribute EUID token decryption keys to server-side SDKs (see [SDKs: Summary](../sdks/summary-sdks.md)).
+- Download the latest user opt-out information from the EUID <a href="glossary-uid#gl-opt-out-service">Opt-Out Service</a>.
+- Support a number of UID2 endpoints.
+For details, see [UID2 Endpoints: Summary](../endpoints/summary-endpoints.md).

 EUID Operators fall into two categories: